PlutoZhang/Zowe-docs/topics/mvd-instsetupeverythingonzos.md

 Setting up the Giza Node server and the zLUX Secure Services address space on z/OS is a multi-step installation and configuration process.

-The zLUX archive is distributed as a pax archive.
+The zLUX archive is distributed as a PAX archive.
 When you unpack the archive, both the Giza Node server and the zLUX Secure Services \(ZSS\) are installed on the z/OS host.

 1. If you have not already done so, follow the procedures in these prerequisite sections:
     -   [Verifying that your system meets the software requirements](mvd-verifysystemswreqs.md)